your-epk/your_epk_be/README.md

 ### <ins>Overview</ins>

-[Travel Buddy](https://github.com/your-epk/your_epk_be) Your EPK is a 5 person, 2 week capstone project for the final mod of Turing School of Software and Design
+[Your Epk (Back-End)](https://github.com/your-epk/your_epk_be) Your EPK is a 5 person, 2 week capstone project for the final mod of Turing School of Software and Design

 - Apply principles of flow control across multiple methods
 - Design a one to many relationship using an API backend application